codingfriend1/GHCN-Global-Historical-Climatology-Network-Annual-Anomalies/README.md

 I am not a scientist.
 I'm an experienced web developer with an interest in researching the truth about global warming as a hobby, but I hope the transparency of my process will show that my methods are reliable and offer a competent understanding of the raw, unadjusted data.

 ## License
 MIT License - You are welcome to use and modify your copy of this code.
-If I have referenced anyone else's code here, please retain the credit given for their work.
+If I have referenced anyone else's code in the comments, please retain the credit given for their work.

 ## How to run